bobbytrapz/autosr/README.md

 ## Set custom options

 The default options should be fine.
 If you want to change them.
-For example, to use a different stream ripper or change the highlight colors:
+For example, to use a different stream downloader or change the dashboard's appearance:

 ```
 autosr options